Long Biography

 photo credit: Fabian Schobert

-Alex was joint-winner of the Philip Bates Composition Competition in 2016, one of Sound and Music's 'New Voices 2018', a Help Musicians UK Fusion Fund Artist in 2019, one of the LSO's 'Soundhub' composers from 2018-2020, winner of the George Butterworth Award 2020, a Sound Generator Artist 2021, and a BBC Music Magazine Rising Star 2022.
+Alex was joint-winner of the Philip Bates Composition Competition in 2016, one of Sound and Music's 'New Voices 2018', a Help Musicians UK Fusion Fund Artist in 2019, one of the LSO's 'Soundhub' composers from 2018-2020, winner of the George Butterworth Award 2020, and a Sound Generator Artist 2021.
 His music has been heard in venues across the UK, Austria, Belgium, Canada, France, Germany, Italy, Netherlands and China, on platforms including SoundState Festival (Southbank Centre, London), Sound Unbound (Barbican Centre, London), Hearing China (Shanghai Symphony Hall, Shanghai), O. Festival Rotterdam, Chinese Arts Now (LSO St. Luke's, London), nonclassical (London), Snape Maltings, Cheltenham Music Festival, Oxford Lieder Festival, Crossroads Festival (Salzburg, Austria), and BBC Late Junction.

 photo credit: Marcel Lennartz